LappleApple/awesome-leading-and-managing/Time-Management-and-Meetings.md

   Noah Kagan at Sumo.
 Takeaway: Measure your time and then use that data to decide how you really want to be spending your time.
 This does not just mean office time!

+- [Declutter Your Meetings and Create Minimum Viable Meetings](https://zenkara.wordpress.com/2015/09/21/declutter-your-meetings-and-create-minimum-viable-meetings/): by Zenkara.
+Takeaway: Run Minimum Viable Meetings, which include the absolute fewest participants with only critical topics for meeting objectives.
+"Schedule the fewest meetings possible and as early as possible; have the result and outcome that you are satisfied with."

 - [Focus – keynote at AgileByExample,
   Warsaw](http://blog.crisp.se/2016/10/20/henrikkniberg/focus-keynote): By